1 year full-time

 Our practical and theoretical modules will develop your creative, technical, critical and teamworking skills.
 You’ll build on your understanding of filmmaking and television production, and learn the director’s role in visual storytelling for fact and fiction.
 We’ll also teach you about the industry and cover the business aspects of film and TV production.

 You'll take on projects, conceptualise, develop, and shoot them as part of a group, an essential experience for industry, advancing your skills in project management and collaboration.
-You'll be able to follow your interests with an individual project, worth half of your total degree credits.
+You'll be able to follow your interests with an individual project over the summer and the vacation, worth half of your total degree credits.

 Our masterclasses will bring industry professionals to you, giving you further insights into commercial film and television production.

-You'll study a total of 180 credits.
-90 of these will be through taught modules.
-You’ll then go on to study a further 90 credits by making a short dramatic or documentary film and writing a reflective essay and technical report.
+You'll study taught modules in the first part of the year.
+You’ll then go on to make a short dramatic or documentary film and write a reflective essay and technical report.

 You’ll develop the key skills typically used by directors working on the studio floor or on location - including blocking camera positions, directing actors, managing the set, and collaborating with crew members.
 You'll learn about script development, from pitching and script drafting, though narrative structure and character development, to visualisation tools such as storyboards and concept art.
 You'll also learn more about the business of television and film production, and will plan projects, manage resources, and solve problems.

 The course culminates in the design and development of individual piece of work and accompanying report.
-This module accounts for half of all credits in the course.
 It's the most important and also the most challenging part of the course.

 You may choose from two different types of individual project: